CUBoulder-2019Sp-IML4HCI/myo-to-osc/README.md

 Please note that this project *requires* Python 3, and uses the `pyserial` and `python-osc` modules.

 # Usage
+## Wekinator
+The project sends to two addresses on localhost port 6448.
+The first is `/wek/imu` and the second is `/wek/emg`.
+This means that you will need to have two wekinator projects and update the `/wek/inputs` address accordingly.

+## Installation

 Install the dependencies: